MissVeronica/um-admin-user-profile-update-email/README.md

 # UM Admin User Profile Update Email

-An email template for sending an email to the site admin when a User Profile is updated
+An email template for sending an email to the site admin when an UM User Profile is updated

 either by the User or a Site Admin both from WP User -> Edit and the UM Profile Form.